Ingineerix/VictronESP32/README.md

 My system has 3 SmartSolar MPPTs and one BMV, so if yours is different, you'll need to customize the code.

-Also, the fixed value for my battery size is coded at line 450, and the scales for the solar and battery power gauges are found in 2 places each; Lines 442, 455, 675, & 698.
-Sorry, Too lazy to make defines!  =)
+Also, you will need to set certain variables and defines at line 21 and line 28 for your system.